U.S. House approves stopgap funding bill to avoid government shutdown

 The measure does include funding that Democrats sought for public-health centers and for the Medicaid healthcare program in the U.S. territory of Puerto Rico.

-Reporting by David Morgan; additional reporting by Susan Cornwell; Editing by Tom Brown
+Reporting by David Morgan; additional reporting by Susan Cornwell; Editing by Tom Brown and Sonya Hepinstall